- Last updated:

 Turf pests and disease can be devastating to the condition of your field and can kill a field in a matter of days.
 The key to eradicating all turf pests and preventing disease is early identification and treatment.

-Treatment for pest and disease should be carried out by a licenced spray contractor.
+Treatment for pest and disease should be carried out by a licensed spray contractor.

 If you think your sports field may have some pest and disease issues, council's Parks Community Sports Field Officer can help you to identify the problem and assist in engaging a suitable contractor.